 Investment Pros and Cons

 In comparison to emerging markets, the United Kingdom is safer and thus more attractive.
-However, investment still carries inherent risks.
+But similar to forex trading, investment still carries inherent risks.
 A prudent investor should, therefore, look at the upsides and downsides.
 First, consider the following advantages.

 First, the capital is a large-scale global hub.
 This translates into an advanced financial environment.
 Another feature is that the stock exchange has both remarkable liquidity and stability.
 Outside of New York, London is the top destination for investors.